FOSH-following-demand/thermostatic-water-bath/software/MCU/README.md

 * This code is marked as STABLE but with no release.

 ### Program 0.0.9 (Slinky)
-* __Using the _NODEMCU-32s, ATOM and PlatformIO Framework__
+* __Using the _NODEMCU-32s and PlatformIO Framework__ --> [how to install PlatformIO?](https://platformio.org/install/ide?install=atom)
-* Source code not available because is missing some values in data fetch.
-* Changed name to _webthingMain.ino_
+* _We need ATOM enviorment_ --> [how to install the last version of Atom?](https://atom.io/)
+* In the source code located in /src/main.cpp you have to mannualy __set the SSID and the password of your WiFi Network__
+* This program __only reads the temperature of the ds18b20 sensor and then send it to the WebThings Server__  --> [How to build one on a Raspberry Pi 3?](https://iot.mozilla.org/docs/gateway-getting-started-guide.html)
+* Project name _webthing demo_, no screen, no PID Control, no setpoint.
+* __Very important!__: specific version of libraries are required to compile and run in the , _webthing-arduino 0.0.9_ , _PageBuilder 1.3.4_ and _arduinoJson 5.13.4_. the last one took a lot to catch...